Enjoy a heady mix of landscape experiences and exciting hiking

 After breakfast we begin our return journey to Glasgow: the ferry from Armadale takes us to the lively fishing town of Mallaig on the mainland, then we continue south along the spectacular ‘Road to the Isles’ with its sparkly white sandy beaches, a historic location at Glenfinnan and the famous rail viaduct which Harry Potter passes on his way to school.

 We arrive in Glasgow around at around 5pm.

 We travel to 2 different locations – Kintail and the Isle of Skye.
-For all our tours we choose small, cosy Highland Hotels for comfort, friendliness and excellent Scottish cuisine and local ales.
+For all our tours we choose small, cosy Highland hotels for comfort, friendliness and excellent Scottish cuisine and local ales.

 All rooms have a private shower or bath and toilet.

 Please note that prices are based on 2 sharing.
-We always match guests with same sex, of course.
+We always match guests with the same sex, of course.
 If however, you prefer single room accommodation then please let us know.
 A supplement is available from £265, depending on availability.

 This holiday is designed for guests with a good general level of fitness, balance and mobility.
 We hike mostly on good paths which may, however, be narrow, rough, uneven, rocky and slippery when wet.
-You should to be sure footed, have experience hiking on unpaved trails and be comfortable on hilly and briefly steep terrain and ascents of up to 350 meters.
+You should to be sure footed, have experience hiking on unpaved trails and be comfortable on hilly and briefly steep terrain and ascents of up to 350 metres.